-Her biography The Peabody Sisters: Three Women Who Ignited American Romanticism (Houghton Mifflin, 2005; Mariner Books, 2006) won the Francis Parkman Prize, awarded by the Society of American Historians; the Mark Lynton History Prize, awarded by the Anthony Lukas Prize Project jointly sponsored by the Columbia School of Journalism and Harvard's Nieman Foundation; the Massachusetts Book Award in nonfiction; and was a finalist for the Pulitzer Prize in Biography and Autobiography in 2006.
-She is the recipient of the first Outstanding Teacher Award presented by Emerson's Graduate Student Association in 2012.
+Marshall's first biography, The Peabody Sisters: Three Women Who Ignited American Romanticism (Houghton Mifflin, 2005; Mariner Books, 2006), won the Francis Parkman Prize, awarded by the Society of American Historians; the Mark Lynton History Prize, awarded by the Anthony Lukas Prize Project jointly sponsored by the Columbia School of Journalism and Harvard's Nieman Foundation; the Massachusetts Book Award in nonfiction; and was a finalist for the Pulitzer Prize in Biography and Autobiography in 2006.
+Her second, Margaret Fuller: A New American Life, won the 2014 Pulitzer Prize in Biography and Autobiography and the 2014 Massachusetts Book Award in Nonfiction.
+Marshall's third biographical work, Elizabeth Bishop: A Miracle for Breakfast, published in February 2017, was a finalist for the Phi Beta Kappa Society's Christian Gauss award for an outstanding work of literary scholarship.
+Innovative in form, Elizabeth Bishop alternates biographical chapters with passages of memoir in which Marshall traces her journey as a student poet studying with Elizabeth Bishop and Robert Lowell at Harvard in the 1970s.

-Photo credit: Gail Samuelson
+Photo credit: Sarah Putnam

 Education